rse/audio-setup/README.md

   Rationale: simply the best loudness meter at all
 - **Voxengo SPAN Plus** for optional [spectrum visualization](audio-chain/screenshot-18-spectrum.png)<br/>
   Rationale: simply the best spectrum visualizer at all
+- **iZotope Insight 2** for optional spectrogram
+  Rationale: show a useful spectrogram for noise suppression comparison

 Products for Audio Chains
 -------------------------